brads-tools/node-webkit-ace-editor/README.md

 To run: Download `node-webkit` @ https://github.com/rogerwang/node-webkit

+Its best if you [build this app](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps) using `node-webkit` package builder.

-This source is ready to load..  follow loading instruction from download link
+This source is ready to build..  follow building instruction from above link

 enjoy - Bradley Matusiak - bmatusiak@gmail.com